microsoft/kalypso-svc-gitops/README.md

 # Platform Services GitOps

-Platform Services source repo contains final manifests of sample dial-tone platform services to be deployed across clusters fleet.
+[Kalypso](https://github.com/microsoft/kalypso) Platform Services source repository contains final manifests of sample dial-tone platform services to be deployed across clusters fleet.
+The manifests are stored in the repository branches that represent rollout environments.

 ## Contributing